May Andersen

 Lykke May Andersen (born 16 June 1982) is a Danish model.
 She is best known for her work with Victoria's Secret and the Sports Illustrated Swimsuit Issue.
 She was once assistant director of The Hole, an art gallery, in New York City.

 Career

+Andersen began her modeling career in her teens, gaining international prominence as the face of Prada.
+She became one of the most sought-after catwalk models in Paris, Milan, and New York, appearing on billboards in Times Square and working with major fashion houses.